 - MICROBE has not been a trending term over the past 5-years according to Google trends (this suggests that the public are very clear on specific terms & the images that represent them)

 - The public have, especially in recent years, heard and read and viewed a lot of information about virus-driven outbreaks and epidemics – pandemic influenza virus in 2009 (‘swine flu virus’), Ebola virus in 2014/14, Zika virus in 2015/16 and now the biggest influenza virus season on record as well as a norovirus outbreak during the recent winter Olympics

-- The public have been exposed to considerable discussion about bacteria, antibiotics, antibiotic resistance, antibiotic overuse in animals, food poisoning outbreaks, hospital infections and the coming problem when we run out of antibiotics (which work in bacteria not viruses).
+- The public has been exposed to considerable discussion about bacteria, antibiotics, antibiotic resistance, antibiotic overuse in animals, food poisoning outbreaks, hospital infections and the coming problem when we run out of antibiotics (which work in bacteria, not viruses).
 These mainstream media stories usually use the term bacteria.

 - Academics and the public understand virus and bacteria as distinct and recognizable entities.
-In fact each of these words are in fact containers for a huge number of differently shaped and disease-causing entities.
+In fact, each of these words is containers for a huge number of differently shaped and disease-causing entities.
 VIRUS and BACTERIA are in fact very broad-ranging yet highly distinct terms and would be used quite differently.

-- The public also recognize the images associated with the word ‘virus’ and ‘bacteria’.
-Our research and our time online has shown the need for this distinct images.
+- The public also recognizes the images associated with the word ‘virus’ and ‘bacteria’.
+Our research and our time online have shown the need for these distinct images.
 But not for a MICROBE.

 If you’re interested, you can view our VIRUS and BACTERIA proposal here.

 I don’t live under any misconception that an emoji will solve the world’s communication problems.
 Future studies of how MOSQUITO is included in messages on the internet will help us to understand if and how it’s used and what benefits it microbe might truly bestow.
 We don’t have any data yet so everything is based on feelz.